The Lone Ranger: A Contemporary Style for a Classic Genre

 Both Alexander and Bazelli hope to use the ARRI ALEXA again and, when they do, they want to pair it with Codex recorders.
 In particular, both of them look forward to upcoming enhancements to the Codex that will make their jobs easier: Alexander is eager to exploit a higher frame rate to make small events look larger, or in cases where he needs to do aggressive retiming of a sequence, and Bazelli is excited to know that Codex recorders will soon be onboard the camera.

-is a perfect example of how a feature film can skillfully integrate 35mm film and digital footage, each used for what it does best.
+The Lone Ranger is a perfect example of how a feature film can skillfully integrate 35mm film and digital footage, each used for what it does best.
 Now that the ARRI ALEXA Studio enables filmmakers to use anamorphic lenses, and the Codex seamlessly records the images, there's no reason why Bazelli -- or any other cinematographer -- can't combine film and digital for a filmic look.

 Title graphic, top of page: Johnny Depp and Armie Hammer in THE LONE RANGER.
 DP Bojan Bazelli, ASC designed a bleach bypass-like look that features high contrast and decreased color saturation.
 Photo by Peter Mountain. ©Disney Enterprises, Inc. and Jerry Bruckheimer Inc. All Rights Reserved.